unitymakesus/rtp/wp-content/plugins/contact-form-7-extras/readme.txt

 - Add [a translation to your language](https://translate.wordpress.org/projects/wp-plugins/contact-form-7-extras).

+== Changelog ==

+See the [release notes](https://github.com/kasparsd/contact-form-7-extras/releases) for the complete changelog.

 == Installation ==

-Search for "Contact Form 7 Controls" using the standard plugin installer.
+Search for "Controls for Contact Form 7" under "Plugins" → "Add New" in your WordPress administration panel.

 Alternatively, add it as [a Composer dependency](https://packagist.org/packages/kasparsd/contact-form-7-extras):